lanclin/kuber-pods-lance/DNS BIND Setup.md

 SOA - Start of Authority

-NS - NAME SERVER - Indntity a DNS Server Domain
+NS - NAME SERVER - Identify a DNS Server Domain

 A or AAAA - Indiviual host of the domain A - IPv4 or AAAA - IPv6